Why is Restoration Equipment Tracking Essential to Your Operation?

 This is where planning comes in.
 Regardless of the type of restoration equipment, tracking systems should help contractors achieve clear, companywide goals that help project managers, field teams, office staff and anyone else involved in maintaining inventory.
 This might involve establishing strategies for sharing certain equipment among teams working in close proximity to each other, or it could involve ensuring that most equipment maintenance is done at times of the year when there’s typically less work.
 Priorities for tracking restoration equipment should be of the most critical pieces of equipment that are vital to a contractor’s business.
 Though inventory management should be guided by certain rules, a strategy to track equipment should also be flexible enough to enable improvements or any necessary changes.

-Components of an Equipment Tracking System
+Components of an Restoration Equipment Tracking System

 Though we’ve touched on steps to develop a strategy for tracking restoration equipment, it’s also important to make sure all a system’s working parts function as they should.
 Designing a comprehensive tracking system also involves looking at its various components, which include both hardware and software.
 The various parts of any equipment tracking system should work together to enable effective monitoring of all important assets.